SegersIan/knowledge-base/facilitation/index.md

 * When being the facilitator, you can't focus on the content and your own opinion.
 * Don't tempt to become the project owner/manager.
 * As facilitator you can/must push action item commitment.
+* Fall back to the excuse "as facilitator it's my role to ...." to allow for pushing certain things that are about the process, not the actual content!

 ### Characteristics